Charles Ivins: Baptized into the Latter Day Saint church

 On April 28, 1844, those dissenting from the leadership of Joseph Smith at Nauvoo formed their own church, appointing Ivins to the post of bishop.

 Nauvoo Expositor and the death of Joseph Smith

 Ivins was excommunicated from the church on May 18, 1844, and subsequently became one of the publishers of the Nauvoo Expositor, a newspaper critical of Joseph Smith and other church leaders.
-After Smith ordered the newspaper's press destroyed, Smith was arrested and ultimately killed by a mob while awaiting trail.
+After Smith ordered the newspaper's press destroyed, Smith was arrested and ultimately killed by a mob while awaiting trial.

 Later life

-A year after Smith's death, Ivins moved to Keokuk, Iowa.
-He died there in 1875.
+In 1845, a year after Smith's death, Ivins moved to Keokuk, Iowa, where he engaged in various professions, including merchant, hotelier, ferry owner, and farmer.
+He remained in Keokuk until his death on January 29, 1875.